TL;DR:

 Last month, I built a real-time leaderboard system in Go that could handle 28,232 concurrent SSE connections - pretty impressive for a Python developer’s first Go project.

-Then I ran a test with actual score updates and watched 99.99% of my messages disappear into the void.
+Then I ran a test with actual score updates and watched all of my messages disappear into the void.

 Here’s how I learned about Go’s concurrency model the hard way, and why understanding channels, goroutines, mutexes deeply can make the difference between a system that works in testing and one that works in production.